New constructive counterexamples to additivity of minimum output R\'enyi p-entropy of quantum channels: Results

+where $\mu_{1}^{2}(\phi_i)$ is the maximal Schmidt coefficient of basis vector $\phi_i$.
+This means that in order to minimize the impact of adding space $X$ to $\aspace$ on the upper bound of maximal Schmidt coefficient of $\xi \in W$ (and on the lower bound $C$ for $S_{p}^{\mathrm{min}}(\mathcal{N})$), one should seek for basis $\{\phi_i\}$ of possibly smallest value of $\mu_{1}^{2}(\phi_i)$.
 A natural candidate for such basis could be a one given exclusively by maximally entangled vectors, since it is well known that a maximally entangled unit vector provides a lowest possible value of $\mu_{1}^{2}$, equal to reciprocal of a dimension.
-For this, we construct an extending space $X$ as a linear span of maximally entangled vectors and first, we show that there always exists such space. \baselineskip We call a state $\psi \in K\otimes E$ a \emph{generalized Bell state} if and only if there exist orthonormal bases $\{h_i\}\subset K$ and $\{f_i\} \in E$ such that
+For this, we construct an extending space $X$ as a linear span of maximally entangled vectors. \baselineskip In \cite{Bennett1993}, Bennet \textit{et al.} introduced a very robust generalization of Bell states, suitable for description of $d$-dimensional systems.
+Let $\{h_i\}_{i=0}^{d-1}\subset K$ and $\{f_i\}_{i=0}^{d-1} \subset E$ be some orthonormal computational bases.
+We define $d^2$ mutually orthonormal maximally entangled vectors